steveklabnik/rust_for_rubyists/book/chapter-11.md

 I want to talk about that import, but first, let's go over this `stdin()` business.
 Basically. `io::stdin()` will give you a reference to standard in.
-It only has the lowest-level of reading capabilities, so we wrap it in a `BufferedReader`, which gives us the `read_line()` method.
+Next, the `read_line()` method.
 This reads stuff up to a `\n` from whatever it's implemented on.
 So we grab that line, save it in a variable, and then print it out again.
 Super simple.

-This `unwrap` business we'll talk about in a minute.
+This `ok().epxect()` business we'll talk about in a minute.
 First, what's up with this `use` shenanigans?
 We've been using them forever, let's talk details.

 How to use `use`